amans199/the-simplest-breadcrumb/README.md

     <img src="images/logo.png" alt="Logo" width="80" >
   </a>

-  <h3 align="center">The simplest Breadcrumb you will ever use</h3>
+  <h3 align="center">The simplest Breadcrumb you always needed</h3>

   <p align="center">
-    Your website is just a one line away from having an awesome breadcrumb that actually WORKS
+    Your website is just a one line away from having an awesome dynamic breadcrumb that actually WORKS
     <br />
     <a href="https://github.com/amans199/the-simplest-breadcrumb"><strong>Explore the docs »</strong></a>
     <br />